collective/volto-sentry/readme.md

   * `SENTRY_PROJECT` -the name of the project in Sentry
   * `SENTRY_RELEASE` - release number

-  If these env variables are configured, when the app is built or starts locally, a new release will be created in sentry, and the source code and source maps will be uploaded to it.
-After starting the application if an error will occure, the errors will be sent to sentry, and will be linked to the specified release.
+If these environment variables are configured, when the app is built or starts locally, a new release will be created in Sentry.
+The source code and source maps will be uploaded to Sentry, too.
+After starting the application, if an error occurs, the errors will be sent to Sentry, and will be linked to the specified release.

 ## Upgrade